Pay and conditions

 You must pay your personal assistant (PA) in accordance with National Minimum/Living Wage (NMW/NLW) rates.
 There are different rates for different age groups of workers.

-You can find our information about the National Minimum/Living Wage in the Paying Wages section of this website.
+You can find our information about the National Minimum/Living Wage in the dedicated section of this website.

 Under the Working Time Regulations workers have a right to various things like:

 - work no more than 48 hours per week on average (unless they sign an opt out)

 - 11 consecutive hours' rest in any 24-hour period;

 - an in-work rest break (of at least 20 minutes) if the working day is longer than six hours;

 You should be aware that all employees have a right to request flexible working, for example ‘flexitime’ (this right used to only apply to employees who have children under the age of 17 (18 if a child is disabled) or who are carers).
 You have a duty to deal with any such request in a reasonable manner, however if you only have one carer and need full time care, it would probably be reasonable to reject the request on the basis that your care can’t be reorganised among other staff.